SendTech Times

 Dubai also announced a two-year action plan to use the technology in the private sector.

-For Gulf financial institutions, the next signal is whether high index scores translate into repeatable deployment, transparent governance and measurable operating outcomes.
+For Gulf financial institutions, the practical test is whether high index scores translate into repeatable deployment, transparent governance and measurable operating outcomes across customer engagement, risk analytics and core banking workflows.

 Share this article